Branch of Water Resources

 The Play-Learn-Serve work goals of the Department of Interior (DOI) have been incorporated into the Native American Water Corps program.
 The Department’s 21st Century Conservation Service Corps (21CSC) objectives were combined with program design.

-Details are provided in the Water Resources Training Technician brochure.
-The 2016 Water Resources Technician Training Program will begin accepting applications in March 2016.
-For more information, please contact Archie Barnes at Archie.Barnes@bia.gov.
+Details are provided in the 2017 Water Resources Training Technician flyer.
+The 2017 Water Resources Technician Training Program will begin accepting applications in February 2017: 2017 Water Resources Technician Training Application.
+For more information, please contact Archie Barnes at firstname.lastname@example.org.

 Water Rights Negotiation/Litigation Program: The BIA manages the Water Rights Negotiation/Litigation Program for the purpose of defining and protecting Indian water rights and settling claims through negotiations if possible, or alternatively, through litigation.
 The primary priority of program funds is to provide all necessary documentation and other material as may be deemed necessary by a Court to further the United States water rights claims on behalf of an Indian tribe.
 This may include preparing hydrographic survey reports, including the determination of surface and ground water supplies, identification of arable lands, including, and especially, a practicably irrigable acreage (PIA) assessment, determining the exact owner and priority of the water right, source of water, whether surface or underground, determining point and means of diversion, purpose of use, amount of water diverted or depleted by the use, determining the place of use, studies conducted to determine the water needs of fish and wildlife, and the engineering and economic requirements for water delivery.
 Funding any duplication of these efforts by tribes is not possible.